mkstp/tukey/index.md

 ### Unconventional Ergonomics

 For other potential conflicts, there is usually an easy way to reposition your fingers to avoid a SFB.
 For example, the words 'small' or 'kept' require slight inward lateral shifts from the traditional home row finger positions.
 The words 'first' and 'write' as well.
 More challenging are words like 'member', 'question' and 'bring' which might require you to layer your fingers while turning your wrists inward.
-And the impossible to avoid SFB's are in words like 'answer', 'yield' or 'phalanx'.
+And the impossible to avoid SFB's are in words like 'yield' or 'phalanx'.

 ### Inward Finger Rolls